Introduction, downloads

 Setting the output file prefix

---out [prefix]
+--out <prefix>

-This is fine for a single run, but as soon as you make more use of PLINK,
+By default, the output files generated by PLINK 2.0 all have names of the form 'plink2.<one of these extensions>'.
+This is fine for a single run, but as soon as you make more use of PLINK, you'll start causing results from previous runs to be overwritten.

-Since the prefix is a required parameter, invoking --out without it will
+Since the prefix is a required parameter, invoking --out without it will cause PLINK 2 to quit during command line parsing:

-[chrchang:~/plink-ng]$./plink2 --bfile toy_data --freq --out
+[chrchang:~/plink-ng]$ ./plink2 --bfile toy_data --freq --out

-(C) 2005-2018 Shaun Purcell, Christopher Chang GNU General Public License v3
+(C) 2005-2023 Shaun Purcell, Christopher Chang GNU General Public License v3

 Error: Missing --out parameter.

-For more info, try 'plink2 --help [flag name]' or 'plink2 --help | more'.
+For more info, try "plink2 --help <flag name>" or "plink2 --help | more".

-In the rest of this documentation, we will continue highlighting full
+In the rest of this documentation, we will continue highlighting full command lines in purple, default parameter values in orange, and sample parameter values you can freely change in green.

-If you use PLINK 2.0 in any published work, please cite both the software
+If you use PLINK 2.0 in any published work, please cite both the software (as an electronic resource/URL):

-Package : PLINK [version]
+Package : PLINK <version>

 Authors : Shaun Purcell, Christopher Chang